 - Take short showers a 5 minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month. - Use a water-efficient showerhead.
 They're inexpensive, easy to install, and can save you up to 750 gallons a month. - Run your clothes washer and dishwasher only when they are full.
-You can save up to 1,000 gallons a month. - Fix leaky toilets and faucets.
+You can save up to 1,000 gallons a month. - Water plants only when necessary. - Fix leaky toilets and faucets.
 Faucet washers are inexpensive and take only a few minutes to replace.
 To check your toilet for a leak, place a few drops of food coloring in the tank and wait.
 If it seeps into the toilet bowl without flushing, you have a leak.
-Fixing it or replacing it with a new, more efficient model can save up to 1,000 gallons a month. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
+Fixing it or replacing it with a new, more efficient model can save up to 1,000 gallons a month. - Adjust sprinklers so only your lawn is watered.
+Apply water only as fast as the soil can absorb it and during the cooler parts of the day to reduce evaporation. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
 Make it a family effort to reduce next month's water bill! - Visit www.epa.gov/watersense for more information.